Fintech firm Zeta’s valuation climbs to $300M in its first external funding round – TechCrunch

 “There hasn’t been many zero to one innovations in the banking ecosystem in the last 20 years,” said Turakhia.
 “If you look at the banking space, it has been dominated by licensed software from legacy organizations.
 Many of these companies still provide most of the stacks that run most of the payment systems around the world for banks and non-banks.”

 So like a growing number of companies, Zeta is betting that it is a pivotal time to disrupt this.
-“That was the genesis of starting Zeta, building new and innovative technology stack that enables interesting use cases for banks and other bank-line financial institutions that want to issue credit, debit, or prepaid products and provide their customers with enhanced functionalities,” he said.
+“That was the genesis of starting Zeta, building a new and innovative technology stack that enables interesting use cases for banks and other bank-line financial institutions that want to issue credit, debit, or prepaid products and provide their customers with enhanced functionalities,” he said.

 And that opportunity is what led Turakhia to seek outside capital, he said.
 “In the next five to seven years, I want to make Zeta 20 to 30 times bigger than any exit I have ever had,” he said.